Beta-CoRM: A Bayesian Approach for $n$-gram Profiles Analysis: Posterior Inference

 where $f(a|\theta_a)$ is the prior distribution and $\theta_a$ the corresponding hyperparameters.
 In this case and contrary to the concentration parameter we can directly observe that if $a\sim\text{gamma}(\lambda,\alpha)$ then we obtain a conjugate model so that the full conditional distribution of $a$ is gamma with parameters $(\lambda+Md,\alpha-\sum_{j=1}^d\sum_{i=1}^M\log{m_{ji}})$.
-Of course, we acknowledge that other prior distributions could be used and a Metropolis Hasting step can be used to sample from the posterior.
+Of course, we acknowledge that other prior distributions could be used and a Metropolis Hasting step would be required to sample from the posterior.
+This trade-off between computational ease and more general priors is something that we need to keep in mind for certain applications where fast algorithms are required.